linhnt31/Blockchain_Specialization_Coursera/Consensus_Mechanisms/README.md

 #### 2. Proof Of Work: Determining Majority “Power” [2-3]

-In the previous part, we have grasped an overview about PoW.
+In the previous part, we have grasped an overview of PoW.
 It's time to deep dive into it.

-\- PoW is invented adopting the following requirements to solve preceded solutions based on Ip addresses or rasing hands, etc:
+\- PoW is invented by adopting the following requirements to solve preceded solutions based on Ip addresses or raising hands, etc:

 + Add a [difficulty](https://www.coindesk.com/learn/bitcoin-mining-difficulty-everything-you-need-to-know/#:~:text=Bitcoin's%20mining%20difficulty%20is%20updated,to%20mine%20a%20new%20block.) to casting vote or the hash of a block starts with a specific number of zero's